IMMM-SFA/burleyson-etal_2021_applied_energy/Readme.md

 | 6 | `Process_Raw_EIA_Balancing_Authority_Subregion_Hourly_Load_Data.m` | Process the raw EIA balancing authority subregion hourly load data into Matlab files |
 | 7 | `Process_Raw_EIA_Monthly_Sales_by_State_Data.m` | Process the raw EIA-860 state electricity sales data into a Matlab file |

-3. Run the following scripts in the `figures` directory to reproduce our figures and compare your outputs to those from the publication.
+3. Run the following Matlab scripts in the `figures` directory to reproduce our figures and compare your outputs to those from the publication.

 | Script Number | Script Name | Purpose |
 | --- | --- | --- |